neutrinoceros/vac2fost/README.rst

 The recommended method relies on the package management system and environment management system ``conda``.

+!!!In some version of conda, the ``conda develop`` command ignore the environment python version.
+The root environment version must be >3.
+If you use modules on your computer/cluster, you should load ``python3``.

 The following assumes ``currrent working directory == vac2fost-project``.

 Most of the non-standard Python dependencies can be installed with